 "Then where wert thou?"
-Hundreds of times Hassan had asked this question of men roused from just such a sleep in this way, and he awaited the answer with confidence.
-In paradise, the hundreds had said with one voice.
+Hundreds of times Hassan had asked this question of men roused from just such a sleep in this way, and he awaited the answer in confidence.
+"In paradise," the hundreds had said with one voice.

-"It was," Omar said thoughtfully, "a remarkable artificial paradise."
+"It was," Omar said thoughtfully, "a remarkable artificial

+paradise."